ujass/Restaurant-management/README.md

 # Restaurant management system - Fastapi
-Implemented Food ordering and Table reservation system through Fastapi & Sqlalchemy ORM.
+Implemented Food ordering and Table reservation system with Fastapi & Sqlalchemy ORM.
 ## Description
 This project is created for learning purpose.
-From listing Food/Table to take orders/reservations you can do everything.
+You can manage your food ordering and table reservation with this project.
 ### Features
-- Add/ remove Food items, Tables
+- Manage your food order.
 - Take order and update food quantity dynamically
 - Book/ cancel table reservation
 - Manage waiting room
 - Get bill and add coupon code

 # Language Used